-• Seen flexible working and hybrid working arrangements embedded and embraced by staff during the pandemic continuing as we come out of lockdowns.
-Consolidation into Mandela House has allowed new ways of working to be tested and reduce office costs c£8.7m where possible.
+>>This year we have seen flexible working and hybrid working arrangements embedded and embraced by staff during the pandemic continuing as we come out of lockdowns.
+Consolidation into Mandela House has allowed new ways of working to be tested and reduce office costs where possible.
 Ongoing work as part of the Our Cambridge business transformation programme will further assess office requirements based on this and inform future requirements.
 This will allow future decisions to be made about longer term requirements in 2022/23.